Sunday Mornings at St. Theodore's

 A collection of money is taken at this point.
 Often a piece of music is sung or played while the collection is being taken.
 Our offerings symbolize both our bringing of ourselves to worship and our support of the life of the community.
 It is fine for you to put whatever amount of money in or to put in nothing at all.
 The bread and wine we will use for Communion and the money that has been collected are brought to the Altar Table and the liturgical ministers set the Table for Communion.

-Fr.
-Will prays an extended prayer.
+The Celebrant prays an extended prayer.
 It starts with a dialogue between him and the congregation called the Sursum Corda (literally “lift up your hearts”).
 The prayer continues with a retelling of the story of the Last Supper and asking the Holy Spirit to come into the bread and wine, and into us.

 The congregation comes forward and kneels at the altar to receive communion.
 The ushers will help guide you.
 The official policy of the Episcopal Church is that all baptized people may receive Communion.
 We have broadened that policy to invite anyone who is seeking God to receive.